Government readiness

 International Monetary Fund | AI preparedness index | Date: 2023, published 2024

-Compare broad economic readiness for AI, including infrastructure, skills, labour policies, innovation, and regulation.
+Compare broad economic readiness for AI, including infrastructure, skills, labour rules, innovation, and oversight.

 Limit: Preparedness is not the same as current AI use, commercial strength, or public-sector delivery.